learn-co-curriculum/dsc-resilient-distributed-datasets-rdd-lab/README.md

 ## Summary

-In this lab we went through a brief introduction to RDD creation from a Python collection, setting a number of logical partitions for an RDD, and extracting lineage and of an RDD in a spark application.
+In this lab we went through a brief introduction to RDD creation from a Python collection, setting a number of logical partitions for an RDD and extracting lineage.
 We also used transformations and actions to perform calculations across RDDs on a distributed setup.
-Up next, you'll get the chance to apply these transformations on different books to calculate word counts and various statistics.
+In the next lab, you'll get the chance to apply these transformations on different books to calculate word counts and various statistics.